 \subsection{Validation and Ontology Update Integration}

-After the decoding step finishes, Evo-DKD produces two outputs: (1) a candidate ontology edit from the structured decoder, and (2) a textual explanation from the unstructured decoder.
-Before applying the edit to the knowledge base, we perform a validation step to ensure the change is sound.
+After decoding, Evo-DKD produces two outputs: (1) a candidate ontology edit from the structured decoder, and (2) a textual explanation from the unstructured decoder.
+Before applying the edit to the knowledge base, a validation step ensures the change is sound.